Meet our Worcester, MA Team!

 Simon Says Give expanded into the Worcester, MA area in 2017!
 Please meet our local team and contact them to get involved.
 Phone: 917-324-3094, email: Jim@simonsaysgive.org or Simon@simonsaysgive.org.

 To donate direct to the Worcester chapter, click on the Donate Button:

 Jim Eber has nearly three decades experience in public relations, marketing, and collaborating on books and projects with personalities and brands across a variety of consumer and business areas.
 He has been directly involved in the launch of 14 New York Times bestsellers and has been the writer on more than twenty books in business and food.
 Not surprisingly, people find him much more interesting when he is writing about chocolate than management—including his wife and son who he is supporting in the launch of Simon Says Give in Worcester.

 Meet Our MA Kid Board

-Brooklyn Michelle Flores, 12, is a STEM-powered kid leader with a passion in environmental science.
-Dedicating her downtime to understanding the ways of nature and how to preserve it, Brooklyn is a member of the Mass Audubon and the Audubon Society.
-As a volunteer at the Learning Hub – a STEAM maker program – Brooklyn is constantly finding new ways to merge her love for the planet with her critical STEAM skills, in an attempt to create new ideas and experiments to battle the current climate change crisis.
-When she is not learning about environmental science or working alongside the Simon Says team, Brooklyn indulges in all things creative like painting, learning the ukulele, building new inventions and eating her way through new restaurants, especially those serving dumplings and sushi.
-She is a sixth grade homeschooled student of Connections Academy.
+Brooklyn Michelle Flores, 13, is a STEM-powered kid leader with a passion for environmental science and entrepreneurship.
+Dedicating her downtime to understanding the ways of nature and how to preserve it, Brooklyn is a member of Mass Audubon and the Audubon Society.
+As a volunteer at the Learning Hub, a STEAM maker program, Brooklyn is constantly finding new ways to merge her love for the planet with critical STEAM skills to find new ideas and experiments for battling the climate change crisis.
+When she is not learning about environmental science or working alongside the SSG Worcester team, Brooklyn indulges her entrepreneurial side, running an online and onsite dog supply shop, Crate & Howl.
+She is an eighth-grade homeschooled student of Connections Academy.